-The legacy of Dwight Ink shows the force behind making policy work.
+The legacy of Dwight Ink shows career bureaucrats are the force behind making big policy ideas actually work.

 History tends to adore the person at the helm, the president who calls the shots from the Oval Office.
 Overlooked are the bureaucrats who actually carry out the commands.
 Out of the limelight, Ink served seven consecutive presidents, from Dwight Eisenhower to Ronald Reagan.
 Now retired, this unassuming bureaucrat was often the one doing the heavy lifting.

 Ink went to Alaska.
 Every engineer he met agreed that rebuilding could not be completed during the state's short construction season.
+Without water and sewer systems, Anchorage and other harbor communities couldn't function.
 Alaskans would have to abandon the state if Ink couldn't rebuild before a deep freeze halted progress.

 "It was a dismal first night," Ink recalls, "I got no sleep at all."

 During that sleepless night he had an epiphany.
 Ink had to think in reverse of the typical approach to managing public construction projects, beginning with the results needed to enable families to stay in Alaska: "We had to figure out, no matter how impossible it might seem, what had to be done by the time the construction season ended, then work backwards," he says.

 In a story that reads like the antithesis of Hurricane Katrina, Ink led a swift and efficient reconstruction effort.
 The 1964 Alaskan Earthquake is largely forgotten today because of Ink's leadership.